sprngr/px2bfm/README.md

 - [Character Support](#character-support)
 - [Download Template](#download-template)
 - [License](#license)

+# Web App

+In the spirit of ease of use, this tool is available as a web app with a simple upload interface: [https://sprngr.github.io/px2bfm/](https://sprngr.github.io/px2bfm/)

+It runs exactly the same library on npm, just packaged up neatly within a GitHub hosted site.
+The only requirements here are to have compatible sprite sheets, template downloads and other important usage information can be found below in this README.

 # Installation
 > This package requires npm and node.js.
 If you don't have npm or node.js on your local machine, check out [this guide on getting setup](https://docs.npmjs.com/getting-started/installing-node).